mathewgomas-alfred/mathewgomas.io/general_concepts/file_formats/lossy_lossless.rst

 When we compress a file, we do this because we want to temporarily make it smaller(like for sending over email), or we want to permanently make it smaller(like for showing images on the internet).

 *Lossless* compression techniques are for when we want to *temporarily* reduce information.
 As the name implies, they compress without losing information.
-In text, the use of abbrevations is a good example of a lossless compression technique.
+In text, the use of abbreviations is a good example of a lossless compression technique.
 Everyone knows 'etc.' expands to 'etcetera', meaning that you can half the 8 character long 'etcetera' to the four character long 'etc.'.

 Within image formats, examples of such compression is by for example 'indexed' color, where we make a list of available colors in an image, and then assign a single number to them.
 Then, when describing the pixels, we only write down said number, so that we don't need to write the color definition over and over.